-Prohibited Practices in the Area of Business
+Prohibited Practices in Business

 Under the Minnesota Human Rights Act, business is a protected area, and it is illegal to treat you differently in business because of your: race, color, national origin, sex, disability, sexual orientation.

 With limited exceptions, the following actions constitute a violation the Human Rights Act in business when, because of your protected class status,

 Intentionally refuse to do business with, refuse to contract with or otherwise discriminate in the basic terms of a contract because of a person's membership in a protected class.

 Refuse to do business with or provide a service to a female based on her use of her current or former surname.

 Impose, as a condition of doing business with or providing a service to a female, that she use her current surname rather then her former surname.